 Pandemic Coordinator and Safety Coordinator PPE N

-•

-ì

-,

-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) If an entire class/cohort is sent home as long as possible to clean and disicleaning and disinfecting.
-If not feas seven days have passed since the incleaning is not needed. nfect.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) If an entire class/cohort is sent home as long as possible to clean and discleaning and disinfecting.
+If not feas seven days have passed since the icleaning is not needed.
+If entire class/cohort is not sent home and follow up with disinfection at the infect.
 Wait at least 24 hours before ible, wait as long as possible.
-If If entire class/cohort is not sent hom and follow up with disinfection at the The person will be provided with guithe guidelines for returning to schoo Health Department.
-If an individual requires transportational alert the ambulance and hospital states 19. • The building administrator will inform anyone becomes sick while at school Resources as applicable. n the district pandemic coordinator if ol, and the Director of Human
+If ndividual was in the affected area, ne, clean room/area immediately, · 19. n the district pandemic coordinator if Returning isolated or quarantined staff, students, or visitors to school Before returning to school, staff and quarantined must provide medical d the requirements for return to school Chester County Health Department.
+The District will follow the most curre School Requirements" published by Department.
+I/work as currently outlined by ent "Exclusion From and Return to Pandemic Coordinator and Safety Coordinator NA N